mpv-player/mpv/DOCS/man/options.rst

     out.
 This delay in reaction time to sudden A/V offsets should be the only side effect of turning this option on, for all sound drivers.

+``--video-timing-offset=<seconds>``
+    Control how long before video display target time the frame should be rendered (default: 0.050).
+If a video frame should be displayed at a certain time, the VO will start rendering the frame earlier, and then will perform a blocking wait until the display time, and only then "swap" the frame to display.
+The rendering cannot start before the previous frame is displayed, so this value is implicitly limited by the video framerate.
+With normal video frame rates, the default value will ensure that rendering is always immediately started after the previous frame was displayed.
+On the other hand, setting a too high value can reduce responsiveness with low FPS value.

+    For client API users using the render API (or the deprecated ``opengl-cb`` API), this option is interesting, because you can stop the render API from limiting your FPS (see ``mpv_render_context_render()`` documentation).

+    This applies only to audio timing modes (e.g. ``--video-sync=audio``).
+In other modes (``--video-sync=display-...``), video timing relies on vsync blocking, and this option is not used.

 ``--video-sync=<audio|...>``
     How the player synchronizes audio and video.